-A woodturner without a lathe is just a woodworker.
-Therefore, they must maintain their woodturning lathe machine for optimal woodturning techniques.
+Every woodturner must maintain their lathe for optimal turning.
 Know a few different ways to maintain your lathe and ensure it functions for years to come.
 Learn how to prevent breakdowns and read about potential fixes in this article.
 Then, you’ll be able to ensure your lathe is operational when you need it.

 Besides guaranteeing that your lathe functions as intended, adhering to the right maintenance procedures means increased safety.
 Productivity should not come at the cost of safety; always take care of your equipment, and they will take care of you.